ymilkessa/ops0/README.md

 - Providing a fake public key for a host server.

-As long as the client app's signature is valid, these violations can be identified easily by the hosting servers and the clients can be fined for them.
+These violations should essentially be impossible to hide due to the verification process.

 ### Tier 3 violations

+A tier 3 violation is when a record is valid in every way, including having a valid signature from the hosting server, but is still a result of an illegal use of content.

+This can happen only if the hosting server's secret key has been compromised and used to sign an illegal transaction.
+Hence this should become extremely rare in practice.

-A tier 3 violation is when the host server's private key is compromised by the client app.
-Only the host server itself can detect such cases.
-It does this by comparing the records it receives with its own records.
-If it finds a valid record with a request tag (`r`) that it does not recognize, it can flag the case as a security breach.
+Only the hosting server itself can detect such cases.
+It does this by comparing the pushed records with its own database and ensuring that it had signed off on every transaction itself.
+If it finds a valid record containing a request tag (`r`) that it does not recognize, it can investigate the potential security breach.

 ## Questions and Clarifications

-### Would this not require keeping too many records?
+1. Would this not require keeping too many records?

    Not really.
-Both the Hosting servers and the LRMs can delete old records.
-They also have the option of keeping as little or as many records as they want.
+End users can choose to keep (and eventually push) as little or as many records as they want.
+And hosting servers can require that the records they receive for verification not be older than a certain period.

-### This doesn't eliminate piracy.
+2. This doesn't eliminate piracy.

    Yes, there is no way to completely prevent piracy.
 It is already possible to download content off of streaming platforms and the same can be done here.
 Hence there is not much difference in that regard.